mozilla/2018-global-sprint-planning/project-coach.md

 * To approve an entry, select '**Approved**' from the drop down menu on that entry. **Do not select 'Featured'.**
   ![approval](https://user-images.githubusercontent.com/617994/37991161-72b14086-31d6-11e8-95ca-788c84374c97.jpg)

+#### Mozilla Pulse: Missing tags and images?
+If the project you're reviewing is missing the required `mozsprint` & `2018` tags, or it's missing an image, you can the project lead to resubmit with the correct info.
+Sadly, there is no easy way to edit Pulse entries.

-#### Using labels
+#### Using GitHub labels
-Coaches should encourage Leads to use labels that will help contributors find projects that match both their content interest and their skillset.
-For example, Coaches should ensure that tags like "help wanted:design" "help wanted:coding" "help wanted:documentation" are added to the project issue in the main Global Sprint repo.
+Coaches should encourage Leads to use [labels in their GitHub repository](https://help.github.com/articles/creating-a-label/) that will help contributors find projects that match both their content interest and their skillset.
+For example, Coaches should ensure that labels like "help wanted:design" "help wanted:coding" "help wanted:documentation" are added to the project issue in the main Global Sprint repo.

 Also encourage Leads to add these labels, or more specific ones like "help wanted: javascript" to their individual issues in their own project-specific repos.
 THe goal here is to make it as easy as possible for contributors to find work to do!